 The name is incredibly misleading.
-It should have been called Tax-Free Investing Account instead of Tax-Free Savings Account.
+It should have been called a Tax-Free Investing Account instead of a Tax-Free Savings Account.
 Unfortunately, most Canadians put cash in the TFSA and that’s not how you build wealth.

 You can save so much in taxes by investing in a TFSA account.
-There are also many ongoing discussion around choosing between a TFSA or a RRSP.
+There are also many ongoing discussions around choosing between a TFSA or a RRSP.
 The winner really depends on your situation, just look at the infographic for help.

 Don’t use it to save cash and avoid being taxed a few pennies, it’s much better as an investment account to save thousands.
-Especially with the low interest rates we have.
+Especially with the low-interest rates we have.

 In fact, inflation alone will destroy your cash savings.
 It’s obviously transparent and you can’t see that but it’s a matter of the gas price at the pump going up faster than your savings.